Treatment Options For Ligament, Tendon, And Muscle Injuries

-Understanding Ligament, Tendon, and Muscle Anatomy
+Understanding Ligament, Tendon, And Muscle Anatomy

-Ligaments and tendons are more fibrous than muscles, and tend to be tighter and more compact.
+Ligaments and tendons are more fibrous than muscles and tend to be tighter and more compact.
 On the one hand, ligaments are less about flexing and motion than holding bones, joints, and structures together and offering stability.
 In terms of flex or give, ligaments have the least, tendons a bit more, and muscles by far the most.
-Tendons also act as shock absorbers, cushioning the forces that you experience when your muscles and skeleton move.
+Tendons also act as shock absorbers, cushioning the forces you experience when your muscles and skeleton move.
 Ligaments don’t have those same properties or functions in the body.

 Who Gets Soft-Tissue Injuries?